Coalgebraic Tools for Randomness-Conserving Protocols: Basic Results

-Let $C_k$ and $P_k$ be the number of input symbols consumed and produced, respectively, in one iteration of the component protocol $\dd_k$ starting from $s_k$.
+Let $C_k$ be a random variable representing the entropy consumption of the component protocol $\dd_k$ starting from $s_k$ during the execution of the serial protocol; that is, $C_k$ is the number of input symbols consumed by $\dd_k$ scaled by $H(\mu)$.
+This is a random variable whose values depend on the input sequence $\alpha\in\So$.
+Note that $C_k$ may be partial, but is defined with probability one by the assumption of bounded latency.
+Similarly, let $P_k$ be the number of output symbols written during the execution of $\dd_k$ scaled by $H(\nu)$.
 Let $e(n)$ be the index of the component protocol $\dd_{e(n)}$ in which the $n$-th step of the combined protocol occurs.
-These are random variables whose values depend on the input sequence $\alpha\in\So$.
+Like $C_k$, $P_k$ and $e(n)$ are random variables whose values depend on the input sequence $\alpha\in\So$.
 Let $c_k=\Exp{C_k}$ and $p_k=\Exp{P_k}$.

 To derive the efficiency of serial protocols, we need a form of the law of large numbers (see \cite{Chung74,Feller71v1}).
 Unfortunately, the law of large numbers as usually formulated does not apply verbatim, as the random variables in question are bounded but not independent, or (under a different formulation) independent but not bounded.
 Our main result, Theorem \ref{thm:opt} below, can be regarded as a specialized version of this result adapted to our needs.